Technology Snapshot

 A concise view of platform maturity and deployment footprint.

 Italian humanoid robotics startup born from the Italian Institute of Technology (IIT).
-Building intelligent "Made in Italy" humanoid robots for industrial use, backed by €70M, one of the largest deep tech rounds in Europe.
+Building intelligent "Made in Italy" humanoid robots for industrial use.

 Platform maturity, autonomy stack, and flagship-system specifications in one view.